 Scabies is spread by skin contact with the infected person, and sharing sheets and clothes.

 Should I keep my child home from kura or school if they have scabies?

-Your child should stay at home until at least one day after treatment with the insecticide cream.
+Your child should stay at home until at least one day after treatment with the scabies cream.